qinwenshi/ebook-mcp/README.md

 Question 4: I don’t know.
 Please answer for me.
 Question 5: He believes open-source technology is necessary to ensure AI is safe and open.

-Your answers have captured some key points from the book.
+Answer: Your answers have captured some key points from the book.
 Let me add details, correct some inaccuracies, and provide further background for Questions 4 and 5:

 Question 1 — Correction & Supplement
 Influence of His Father: